tradixcodes/alx-low_level_programming/0x09-static_libraries/README.md

 ```
 <br>

 7. Run ___ranlib___ function with lib_calc.a to index the library, so it is easy to find functions, variables and alike in them.
-Some ar functions(whcih look different readily index the library) which depends on the platform.
+Some ar functions(which look different readily index the library) which depends on the platform.
 ```bash
 ranlib lib_calc.a
 ```